Homepage Icon

 Texas Estate Planning Drafting Software Overview

-Statular is built for Texas estate planning attorneys who need fast, compliant drafting across trusts, wills, powers of attorney, and healthcare directives.
-The platform aligns with Texas Estates Code requirements, Texas Trust Code provisions, and Texas-specific POA and medical directive formalities.
+Statular is built for Texas estate planning attorneys who need fast drafting across trusts, wills, powers of attorney, and healthcare directives.
+The platform's templates draw on the Texas Estates Code, Texas Trust Code, and Texas-specific POA and medical directive formalities.

-Attorneys can rely on Texas-specific document defaults, community property handling, homestead flagging, and independent administration language to deliver consistent trust packages for clients statewide.
+Attorneys can use Texas-specific document defaults, community property handling, homestead flagging, and independent administration language to assemble consistent trust drafts for clients statewide, then review and finalize before delivery.

 Read the Texas estate planning drafting software overview